Luna-san-2911/k-mer-GWAS/README.md

 # Installation

-Just follow exactly the code from KMERIA
+Just follow the code from KMERIA with some modifications
 ```
    # Clone the KMERIA repository:
    git clone https://github.com/Sh1ne111/KMERIA.git